jiffyspace/ha_eos_addon/eos_local_build/DOCS.md

 ```

 2. "pv_prognose_wh": I'm using the [Open-Meteo Solar Forecast](https://github.com/rany2/ha-open-meteo-solar-forecast) HACS integration, which provides the estimated PV power per hour for today (sensor.energy_production_today_2) and tomorrow (sensor.energy_production_tomorrow_2).
 3. "strompreis_euro_pro_wh": I'm using the tibber api with the sensor definition from here: <https://community.home-assistant.io/t/tibber-schedul-prices-upcoming-24-hours-prices/391565/237>.
-If the values for tomorrow aren't yet available, I'm just using the values for today again.
+If the values for tomorrow aren't yet available, I'm using values from the [EPEX spot integration]<https://github.com/mampfes/ha_epex_spot>.
 4. The SOC entity from my PV battery is named "sensor.scb_battery_soc".
 5. The SOC entity from my electric car is named "sensor.car_soc".
 6. Another template sensor delivers the temperature forecast for today and tomorrow per hour, with the help of the [OpenWeatherMap integration](https://www.home-assistant.io/integrations/openweathermap/):